ML Tri's background

 The first IB Asia Pacific workshops were run at the campus in March 2001, before the school had opened.
 A number of PYP and MYP workshops drew nearly 300 teachers over ten days.

 In January 2002 PYP, MYP and Diploma workshops were held on successive weekends.
-This has become an annual occasion and draws roughly 250 teachers from seventy schools in twenty countries each year.
-Since January 2003 the IB has franchised Prem to organise and administer these workshops.
+This became an annual occasion drawing roughly 250 teachers from seventy schools in twenty countries each year.
+From 2003 the IB franchised Prem to organise and administer workshops but as policies changed so did the workshop locations.
+Today we welcome occasional IB workshops.